microsoft/FactoryOrchestrator/docs/README.md

 To help prevent documentation<->code mismatches, the GitHub PR build will detect if your code changes will result in any documentation updates.
 If documentation updates are needed, the build will generate a build warning and publish a Git .patch file.
 The .patch file can be used to make a PR into 'gh-pages' in lieu of the steps above.

-Please note that any changes to the public API surface of the ClientLibrary and/or CoreLibrary classes will result in documentation changes.
+Please note that any changes to the public API surface of the Microsoft.FactoryOrchestrator.Client and/or Microsoft.FactoryOrchestrator.Core classes will result in documentation changes.
 If you see your changes result in modified files in docs\docs, you must run the above steps to rebuild the website source manually!

 ## Open Source Software Acknowledgments